 April 22, 1998: ‘Disney’s Animal Kingdom’ opened on Earth Day, the theme park company said.
 It is the resort’s largest park and home to about 1,800 animals representing 200 species.
 At the center of it all is the ’Tree of Life,’ which features more than 300 carved animal images.

-October 15, 1998: Walt Disney World said that ‘Fantasmic!’ premiered at Hollywood Studios’ Hollywood Hills Amphitheater.
-The show has over 50 live performers, massive sets, and lights, lasers, fireworks, and water animation all set to music.
+October 15, 1998: Disney said that ‘Fantasmic!’ premiered at Hollywood Studios.
+The show has over 50 live performers, massive sets and lights, lasers, fireworks, and water animation set to music.

 December 23, 1998: Cirque Du Soleil and Walt Disney World reportedly teamed up to bring the ‘La Nouba’ show to the iconic white tent theater at Disney Springs, known as Downtown Disney at the time.